riidii30/riidii30/README.md

 - 📫 How to reach me **ridimaagarwal30@gmail.com**

-- ⚡ Fun fact **I like participating in college events such as dancing, anchoring, volunteering**
+- ⚡ Fun fact **I like participating in college events such as dancing, anchoring and volunteering**

 <h3 align="left">Connect with me:</h3>
 <p align="left">